 As a general rule, the next steps consist of assessing which claims are new and non-obvious compared with the relevant prior art available at the moment the application is examined for the requirement of unity.
 "Remaining claims" are the claims that still appear to be new and non-obvious after this assessment.

-The examiner will then proceed to analyse if any special common matter in the sense of Rule 44(1) is present in these remaining claims, i.e. identify, in the light of the application as a whole, any technical features of the remaining claims that are the same or corresponding.
+The division examiner will then proceed to analyse if any special common matter within the meaning of Rule 44(1) is present in these remaining claims, i.e. identify, in the light of the application as a whole, any technical features of the remaining claims that are the same or corresponding.

 If any of the remaining claims contain one or more alternatives, each of the alternatives is considered as a single claim for the purpose of assessing lack of unity.